Board of Trustees

 Neal received his B.S. in Industrial Management from the Georgia Institute of Technology and his M.B.A. from Georgia State University.
 He is currently a member of the Association of Professional Investment Consultants.

 Neal lives in the Buckhead area of Atlanta with his wife and their two children.
 He is a trustee for The Galloway School, where his child is in Upper Learning, emeritus trustee for the Schenck School and former trustee for Trinity School and the Peachtree Road United Methodist Church.

-Sharon’s two children have been at Galloway for 5 years.
-They are currently in 7th and 11th grade.
-This is Sharon’s second year on the Board and she serves on the Development and Diversity/Inclusivity committees.
+Sharon’s two children have been at Galloway for 6 years.
+They are currently in 8th and 12th grade.
+This is Sharon’s third year on the Board and she serves on the Development and Diversity/Inclusivity committees.
 She served as the Vice Chairman of the RISD Associates, a fund raising organization for the RISD Museum in Rhode Island, prior to moving back home to Atlanta.
 Professionally, Sharon worked in the financial industry in New York and New Jersey as an AVP for Pershing, a back office firm for large investment houses.
-Since 2009, she has worked at Blue Cross Blue Shield of Georgia, currently as the Director of Individual and Small Group Sales for the state of Georgia.
+Since 2009, she has worked at Blue Cross Blue Shield of Georgia, currently as the Director of Sales and Account Management for the state of Georgia.
 Sharon has a bachelor’s degree from the University of Georgia.